clearlinux/clear-linux-documentation/source/guides/maintenance/cpu-performance.rst

 specific configuration to :command:`thermald`.

-`Linux DPTF Extract Utility`_ is a companion tool to :command:`thermald`, This tool uses Intel®
-:abbr:`DPTF (Dynamic Platform and Thermal Framework)` technology and can convert to the :file:`thermal_conf.xml` configuration format used by :command:`thermald`.
+`Linux DPTF Extract Utility`_ is a companion tool to :command:`thermald`, This tool uses Intel® Dynamic Platform and Thermal Framework (Intel® DPTF) technology and can convert to the :file:`thermal_conf.xml` configuration format used by :command:`thermald`.
 Closed-source projects, like this one, cannot be packaged as a bundle in |CL|, so you must install it manually:

 #.
 Make sure your machine's BIOS has DPTF feature and is enabled.
 It will usually be in the :guilabel:`Advanced` or :guilabel:`Advanced>Power` section of the BIOS.